Release date: January 7 2025

-Source: I received an E-ARC via Netgalley and I bought a physical copy from Waterstones
+Source: I received an E-ARC from Netgalley and then I bought a hardback from Waterstones

 Synopsis